ARM-software/psa-api/doc/attestation/about.rst

     :abbr: PRoT

     The overall trust anchor for the system.
 This ensures the platform is securely booted and configured, and establishes the secure environments required to protect security services.
 See :cite-title:`PSM`.

-.. term:: Immutable Platform Root of Trust

-    Part of the :term:`Platform Root of Trust`, which is inherently trusted.
-This refers to the hardware and firmware that cannot be updated on a production device.
-See :cite-title:`PSM`.

 .. scterm:: Implementation Defined